metabase/metabase/README.md

 We recommend the latest LTS version of JRE from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html) with HotSpot JVM and x64 architecture, but other [Java versions](https://www.metabase.com/docs/latest/operations-guide/java-versions.html) might work too.

-Go to the [Metabase Download Page](https://metabase.com/start/jar.html) and download the latest release.
-Place the downloaded JAR-file into a newly created directory (as it will create some files when it is run), and run it with the following command:
+Go to the [Metabase download page](https://metabase.com/start/jar.html) and download the latest release.
+Place the downloaded JAR file into a newly created directory (as it will create some files when it is run), and run it with the following command:

 ```
 java -jar metabase.jar